-Things to do in Fraser Island (K’gari)
+Things to do in K’gari (Fraser Island)

 Lake McKenzie Fraser Island

+And what a fitting name!
 The island is undoubtedly a beautiful place, with its exceptional natural features and formations earning its status as UNESCO World Heritage site.

 It features a surprising variety of mangroves, rainforest, sand dunes, wetland forest and is home to a wealth of wildlife.

-But what about things to do on Fraser Island?
+But what about things to do here?

 Swim in Lake McKenzie